HumanSignal/label-studio/docs/source/guide/label_studio_compare.md

 meta_description:
 ---

+> Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
+As a result, this documentation might not reflect the current functionality of the product.

 Label Studio is available as a Community Edition open source data labeling tool and as a paid version with extended functionality and support as an Enterprise Edition.
 [Contact us to get started with Label Studio Enterprise Edition](https://heartex.com/)!